AlexLablaiksSAP/hermes-promise-test/README.md

 ## Description

 There are observable differences between the Hermes and Chakra JavaScript engines when a large amount of promises are processed.
 This was originally tracked against [microsoft/hermes-windows issue #92](https://github.com/microsoft/hermes-windows/issues/92).
-However, the latest confirguations in this library suggest that the issue also persists on Android as well.
+However, the latest configurations in this library suggest that the issue also persists on Android as well.
 This project was overhauled to test with Hermes directly for [facebook/hermes issue #1024](https://github.com/facebook/hermes/issues/1024)

 An application may want to format / sanitize individual fields on data returned from a back-end; such as a Date Time format, capitalization, etc. Likely, this would be done with asynchronous or promise based functions running.
 This example project seeks to demonstrate that behavior for large data sets of 1,000 and 10,000.